SeliceZ/BIMM143/README.md

 # BIMM143

-This is a store of my class-work for [BIMM143 Winter 2019](https://github.com/SeliceZ/BIMM143/edit/master/README.md)at UCSD
+This is a store of my class-work for [BIMM143 Winter 2019](https://github.com/SeliceZ/BIMM143/edit/master/README.md) at UCSD

 ## Content
 - Class04 Introduction to R